cakemanager/cakephp-whosonline/README.md

 # WhosOnline plugin for CakePHP

-This is a pre-alpha version of a WhosOnline plugin for CakePHP 3.0 and the CakeManager.
-It is currently under development and should be considered experimental.
+The WhosOnline plugin for CakePHP 3.0 and the CakeManager helps you to watch your registered users.
+You are able to see the following:

+- Last login timestamp
+- Last seen timestamp
+- Total passed logins
+- Total failed logins
+- Total new password requests

+Note that you need the [CakeManager Plugin](https://github.com/cakemanager/cakephp-cakemanager) for this plugin!

 ## Installation